 - Slowly release your neck and allow the pads back to the original position.

 Hydra-Gym Power Neck Machine

-One of the more expensive neck machines on the market, the Hydra-Gym is an elite-model exercise machine for the neck.
+One of the more expensive neck machines on the market, the Hydra-Gym is an elite-model exercise machine for the neck, more likely found in a gym than in a home gym.
 Like the Champion Neck Machine, the Hydra-Gym Power Neck Machine offers weighted resistance and a steel frame, but the Hydra-Gym is a standing machine rather than a seated one, offering a neck workout that recruits more of the body's stabilizing muscles.
 According to the manufacturer's description, the Hydra-Gym Power Neck Machine is superior because it provides twice the usual resistance during the workout and can automatically adjust the resistance according to the user's strength and speed.
-Decades ago, the 1980 Olympian Hockey Team, as well as generations of high school athletes, made the Hydra-Gym Power Neck Machine popular.
-Today, newer models offer additional resistance, as well as additional support through a frame that surrounds the head from three sides to assist with good form and proper alignment.

 A full workout for the neck should incorporate the neck's rotator, flexor, and extensor muscles.
 Whether using a weighted machine or a strap, neck exercises involve moving the neck through its full range of motion in all directions, as long as each movement is comfortable.
-Using a machine, hand weights or plates, or a strap for resistance, tilt the head forward, tilt from side to side, and gently backward.
-Then, twist the neck to either side.
 Always start with a lighter weight and increase weight gradually.
-Bodybuilding.com cautions not to use a very heavy weight, as the muscles of the neck are fragile.
-Keeping this guidelines in mind can help your achieve your goal of a strong and healthy neck without injuring yourself.